Hiring a CTO

 • The ability to engage in case study analysis.
 This skill helps the CTO navigate modern business challenges with finesse.

 • Leadership skills.
-The individual you hire will be responsible for running a vital department within the organization.
+The individual you hire will be responsible for running a vital department within the organization—when you hire a CTO, you need someone who can lead with clarity and vision.

 • Competence assessment.
 When a team member isn’t living up to their potential, the CTO should be able to recognize this and take any necessary steps to correct the situation.